databricks/simr/README.md

 * SIMR will ship Scala 2.9.3 and Spark 0.8 to the Hadoop cluster and execute your program with them.
 * SIMR written and compiled for Hadoop v1.2.1

+## Configuration

+The `$HADOOP` environment variable should point at the `hadoop` binary or its directory.

+By default SIMR figures out the number of task trackers in the cluster and launches a job that is the same size as the cluster.
+This can be adjusted by setting the Hadoop configuration parameter `simr.cluster.size`.

 ## How it works (advanced)

 SIMR launches a Hadoop MapReduce job that only contains mappers.
 It